 Fix 2: Remove Air In The Pipeline

-If there’s air in your line, a little shake in the reservoir can help release it.
-Here’s how:
+If there’s air in your line, a little shake in the water reservoir can help release it.
+Some people recommend using a turkey baster to clean air from the machine's reservoir water intake, but honestly the turkey baster method is a bit complicated.
+Here’s what we'd recommend instead:

 What You’ll Need

-- 3After ensuring that the bubbles are released, fill the reservoir to the fill level and power your coffee maker to check if the issue persists.
+- 3After ensuring that the air bubbles are released, fill the reservoir to the fill level and press the power button on your coffee maker to check if the issue persists.

 Fix 3: Clean The Needles

-If your Keurig pump is not working properly, cleaning its needles can solve the issue.
+If you find your Keurig not pumping water then cleaning its needles can solve the issue.
 This coffee maker has two needles: upper and lower.
 In some cases, cleaning them both fixes the water pump problem.

 What You’ll Need